Top 10 Web App Security Risks & Tips to Prevent

 Failure to Restrict URL Access

 Failure to restrict URL access can allow malicious users to gain access to sensitive information.
-To protect themselves, organizations should use input validation techniques to detect any suspicious URLs and implement authentication and authorization mechanisms such as role-based access control in their web applications.
+Organizations should use input validation techniques to detect suspicious URLs and implement authentication and authorization mechanisms such as role-based access control in their web applications to protect themselves.

 Additionally, they should always have an effective backup plan in place for when something goes wrong.